Prednisone use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that maternal doses of prednisone up to 20 mg produce low levels in milk and would not be expected to cause any adverse effects in breastfed infants.
 With high maternal doses, the use of prednisolone instead of prednisone and avoiding breastfeeding for 3 to 4 hours after a dose should decrease the dose received by the infant.
 However, these maneuvers are probably not necessary in most cases.
+High doses might occasionally cause temporary loss of milk supply.

 Maternal Levels.
 After oral prednisone, peak milk levels of total prednisone plus prednisolone were 28.3 mcg/L after a 10 mg oral dose in one woman; 102 mcg/L after a 20 mg dose in a second; and 627 mcg/L after a 120 mg dose in another.
 Peak milk steroid levels occur about 2 hours after a dose of prednisone.